msg-systems/holmes-extractor/README.md

 Coreferee also detects situations where a noun refers back to a named entity:

-We discussed *msg systems*. *The company* had made a profit.
+We discussed *AstraZeneca*. *The company* had given us permission to publish this library under the MIT license.

-If this example were to match the search phrase ***A company makes a profit***, the coreference information that the company under discussion is msg systems is clearly relevant and worth extracting in addition to the word(s) directly matched to the search phrase.
+If this example were to match the search phrase ***A company makes a profit***, the coreference information that the company under discussion is AstraZeneca is clearly relevant and worth extracting in addition to the word(s) directly matched to the search phrase.
 Such information is captured in the [word_match.extracted_word](#dictionary) field.